Central banks explained

 What are the major central banks?

-The major central banks are those who set interest rates for the major global currencies :
+The major central banks are those in charge of the major FX pairs:

 - Federal Reserve Bank (USD)